1F47E/go-shaihulud/README.md

 ![screenshot](assets/screenshot.png)

-# Whats up with the name?
-Shai-hulud is the name of the giant sandworms in the Dune universe.

 # Dependencies
 [Tor The Onion Router](https://www.torproject.org/download/) - free and open-source software for enabling anonymous communication by directing traffic through a free overlay network.